microsoft/aroworkshop/_entries/03-03 logging.md

 >Note: Please feel free to come back to this section after the "Autoscaling" section and see how you can use Container Insights to view metrics.
 You may need to add a filter by "namespace" to see the pods from our application.

 To see the log messages we output to *stdout* and *stderr*, click on "Logs" in the left menu, then the "Container Logs" query.
-Finally, click "Load to editor" for the pre-created query "Find a value in Container Logs Table"
+Finally, click "Load to editor" for the pre-created query called "Find a value in Container Logs Table".

 ![containerlogs](media/managedlab/39-containerlogs.png)

 This will populate a query that requires a parameter to search for.
 Let's look for our error entry.
 Type "stderr" in the location for `FindString`, then click run.
-You should see one line returned that contains the message you inputted above.
+You should see one line returned that contains the message you inputted earlier.
 You can also click the twist for more information.

 ![getmessage](media/managedlab/40-getlogmessage.png)